Marco Rubio: 114th Congress (2015–2017)

+115th Congress (2017–2019)

 On April 5, 2017, Rubio said Bashar al-Assad felt he could act with "impunity" in knowing the United States was not prioritizing removing him from office.
 The next day, Rubio praised Trump's ordered strike: "By acting decisively against the very facility from which Assad launched his murderous chemical weapons attack, President Trump has made it clear to Assad and those who empower him that the days of committing war crimes with impunity are over."

 In September 2017, Rubio defended Trump's decision to rescind the Deferred Action for Childhood Arrivals program.
 He called the program, which provided temporary stay for some undocumented immigrants brought into the U.S. as minors, "unconstitutional".

-In the first session of the 115th United States Congress, Rubio was ranked the tenth most bipartisan senator by the Bipartisan Index, published by The Lugar Center and Georgetown's McCourt School of Public Policy.
+In the first session of the 115th United States Congress, Rubio was ranked the tenth most bipartisan senator by the Bipartisan Index, published by the Lugar Center and Georgetown's McCourt School of Public Policy.

 While ballots were being counted in a close Florida Senate race between Democratic incumbent Bill Nelson and Republican challenger Rick Scott, Rubio claimed without evidence that Democrats were conspiring with election officials to illicitly install Nelson.
 He claimed without evidence that "Democrat lawyers" were descending on Florida and that "they have been very clear they aren't here to make sure every vote is counted."
 He claimed that Broward County officials were engaged in "ongoing" legal violations, without specifying what those were.
 Election monitors found no evidence of voter fraud in Broward County, and the Florida State Department found no evidence of criminal activity.

+116th Congress (2019–2021)

-In 2019, Rubio defended Trump's decision to host the G7 conference at the Trump National Doral Miami, a resort Trump owns.
+In 2019, Rubio defended Trump's decision to host the 46th G7 summit at the Trump National Doral Miami, a resort Trump owns.
 Rubio called the decision "great" and said it would be good for local businesses.

-In 2020, Rubio supported the nomination of Judy Shelton to the Federal Reserve Board of Governors.
+In 2020, Rubio supported the nomination of Judy Shelton to the Federal Reserve board of governors.
 Shelton had received bipartisan criticism over her support for the gold standard and other unorthodox monetary policy views.

+On July 13, 2020, the Chinese government sanctioned Rubio and three other U.S. politicians for "interfering in China's internal affairs" by condemning human rights abuses in Xinjiang.
+In response, Rubio tweeted: "Last month #China banned me.
+Today they sanctioned me.
+I don't want to be paranoid but I am starting to think they don't like me."
+On August 10, 2020, the Chinese government sanctioned Rubio and 10 other Americans for "behaving badly on Hong Kong-related issues".

-After Biden defeated Trump in the 2020 presidential election and Trump made false claims of election fraud, Rubio defended Trump's right to assert said claims and challenge the election results, saying any "irregularities" and "claims of broken election laws" could not be claimed false until the courts ruled on them.
+After Biden defeated Trump in the 2020 presidential election and Trump made false claims of election fraud, Rubio defended Trump's right to assert claims of fraud and challenge the election results, saying any "irregularities" and "claims of broken election laws" could not be claimed false until the courts ruled on them.
 Rubio later shifted his rhetoric to saying that concerns from Republican voters over "potential irregularities" in the election demanded redress.
 By November 23, 2020, Rubio referred to Biden as president-elect.